davidmayr/AntiBedrockCreeper/README.md

 It will stop Creepers from Exploding even if Mob-Griefing is turned on.

 Note:
-While i was developing I noticed that you can't do that with scripts.
+While I was developing I noticed that you can't do that with scripts.
 So I did it with the creeper.json.

 # Why?
 There is a Mob-Griefing option...